-3 Tips for Legally and Ethically Monitoring Employees Online
+3 Tips for Legally and Ethically Monitoring Employees Online A look at the benefits and pitfalls of following your workers' digital footprints.

 There can be several reasons in favor of monitoring.
 First, it can help protect your company from theft or other harm.
 Monitoring can also help affirm compliance with regulations, secure evidence in case of lawsuits and ensure the workplace is free of harassment.
 At least two thirds of companies monitor and half have fired employees for Web and email infractions, according to research by Nancy Flynn, executive director of the ePolicy Institute, a Columbus, Ohio, training and consulting firm.